How to Get Published in Wired: A Guide for Tech Executives

 Why Wired Matters for Executive Visibility

-Wired draws approximately 14 million monthly readers, skewing heavily toward technology professionals, startup founders, investors, policy researchers, and early adopters.
+Wired draws a large monthly audience, skewing heavily toward technology professionals, startup founders, investors, policy researchers, and early adopters.
 These are not passive consumers—they are decision-makers and influencers who cite Wired in Slack threads, board decks, and investment memos.

 From an AI search perspective, Wired carries exceptional domain authority.
 When ChatGPT, Perplexity, or Google's AI Overviews answer questions about technology trends or industry leadership, they draw heavily from publications like Wired.
 A byline in Wired creates a persistent citation signal that affects how AI systems characterize your expertise for months and years.
-According to SparkToro (2024), 58.5% of Google searches now end without a click—which means appearing as the cited authority inside AI-generated answers, rather than just ranking in search results, is the new visibility currency.
+According to SparkToro, roughly 68% of US Google searches now end without a click (2026)—which means appearing as the cited authority inside AI-generated answers, rather than just ranking in search results, is the new visibility currency.

 For CTOs, AI executives, and founders in enterprise tech, a Wired placement is arguably the single highest-impact media outcome available.
 It opens speaker bureau conversations, LP/investor relationships, and recruiting pipelines that other publications simply do not.